yosemitelabs/react-native-challenge/README.md

 In this test, we aim:
 - Allow you to work with international data that you probably never seen before
 - Prove your React Skills by developing a simple App
-- Prove your design skills
+- Prove your ux/ui skills

 ## Objective

-You must create a React Native App that:
+You must create a React Native App using Typescript that:

 - Receive the CNPJ from the user, using an Input field, and format the CNPJ's 14 digits in a human readble format like: `xx.xxx.xxx/xxxx-xx`
 - Integrate with `https://public.fluxoresultados.com.br/v1/cnpj/{cnpj}` API, sending the CNPJ in a number-only format like: `xxxxxxxxxxxxxx`